LKS-ID/attack-defense-backend/ailurus/svcmodes/lksn24/README.md

 # Service Mode - LKSN24
-LKSN24 service mode utilize AWS CloudFormation.
+LKSN24 service mode utilize AWS CloudFormation to provision the resources.
 There are (number of challenges + 1) flags on each machine, consisting of a flag for each challenge and a root flag.

 ## Flag Rotator
 Worker will overwrite the content of `/home/samba-lksn/flags/<challenge_slug>-t<team_id>/flag.txt` in Samba server via SSH.